Supergirl16/Getting-and-Cleaning-Data-Course-Project/cookbook.md

 Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+1) Use the grepl() function to create a logical vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others;
+2) Subset the dataset using the the logical vector developed above to keep only the necessary columns.

 Section 3.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+Use the merge() function to merge data subset with the activityType table to include the descriptive activity names

 Section 4.
 Appropriately label the data set with descriptive activity names.

 Use gsub function for pattern replacement to clean up the data labels.

 Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+1) Use the aggregate() function to calculate the average of each veriable for each activity and subject Use the write.table() funcation to produce the final tidy dataset